-It’s normal with PTSD that in one instance you will be able to walk towards the sirens; whist others, you will turn and run.
+It’s normal with PTSD that in one instance you will be able to walk towards the sirens, while at other times, you will turn and run.
 Furthermore, it may take you out for the rest of the day.
 My friends, it’s not the end.
-Simply take the day off from the noise of the world and relax, you’ve earned it.
+Simply take the day off from the noise of the world and relax – you’ve earned it.

 Ultimately, we need to keep going.
-While this is true, it is no secret for those suffering mental illness, doing so is painful.
-That’s why, downtime is essential; it’s like a reset, so we can recharge and live the life we are able to live.
-PTSD equals, the days of going full tilt are gone.
+While this is true, it is no secret for those suffering mental illness, that doing so is painful.
+That’s why downtime is essential; it’s like a reset, so we can recharge and live the life we are able to live.
+PTSD equals, the days of going full-tilt are gone.
 But despite this, you are the only one who can further disable yourself.
 Find New Passions, insert goals and work toward them.
 A sense of purpose will keep you moving forward when walking towards the sirens.